juanca/blog/articles/react-component-architecture.md

 Designing a useful presentational component is designing a robust **properties interface**.
-Given the responsibilities of displaying content, a presentational component is only useful when it is usable in a variety of contexts (i.e. its `props` should be robust enough to flexible in many contexts).
+Given the responsibilities of displaying content, a presentational component is only useful when it is usable in a variety of contexts (i.e. its `props` should be robust enough to be flexible in many contexts).
 This requires some forethought and openness to restructuring an existing interface in order to better describe a component based on its `props`.

-For a given presentational component, most `props` will serve as text and property values to other elements while some will be used for event handlers on interactive elements.
+For a given presentational component, most `props` will serve as text and property values to other elements while some will be used as event handlers on interactive elements.
 In order to make a straightforward usage of the component, it is crucial to leverage `propTypes` and `defaultProps`.

 ##### Property types

 React provides typechecking functionality.
-This allows component to describe the type for each of its properties.
+This allows a component to describe the type for each of its properties.
-Careful descriptions can avoid bugs and avoid misuses of the component.
+Careful descriptions can avoid bugs and misuses of the component.
-Whenever a type is violated, a console warning is displayed (but only in development since typechecking is stripped in a production environment).
+Whenever a type is violated, a console warning is displayed (but only during development since typechecking is stripped in a production environment).

 ```javascript
 TextField.propTypes = {